 What Is the Best Cataract Surgery in Austin, Texas?

-Lens replacement with intraocular lens implants is the best treatment for cataracts.
-Cataract surgery in Austin has evolved over the last decade, and treatment has become safer and more effective than before.
+Lens replacement with intraocular lens implants is currently the best treatment option for cataracts.
+Cataract surgery in Austin has evolved over the last decade, and treatment has become safer and more effective than ever before.
 Traditional cataract surgery improves vision at only one point of focus, usually at a distance.

-But Full Focus® Cataract Surgery with Texan Eye can correct vision for near, intermediate, and distance ranges.
-By using high-performance accommodating intraocular lenses, our specialists can offer enhanced visual performance, with results surpassing those from traditional cataract surgery.
+But Full Focus® Cataract Surgery at the Texan Eye surgery facilities can correct vision for near, intermediate, and distance ranges.
+By using high-performance, accommodating intraocular lenses, our specialists can offer enhanced visual performance, with results surpassing those from traditional cataract surgery.

 What You Need to Know About Cataract Surgery in Austin, Texas